randomboolean/warpscript-python/README.md

 # WarpScript-Python #

-This provides an interactive python api for warpscript.
+This provides an interactive python api for WarpScript.

 ### As python function ###